 Regular medical doctors also use immune-suppressing drugs such as cortisone to control autoimmune conditions.
 These are usually powerful anti-inflammatory drugs as well.
 However, most have very severe side effects as well.

-Nutritional balancing uses kelp, fish oil, vitamin D in high doses, calcium, magnesium, zinc, copper, sauna therapy, coffee enemas and colon cleansing to reduce inflammation without the need for drugs in almost all cases.
+Development uses kelp, fish oil, vitamin D in high doses, calcium, magnesium, zinc, copper, sauna therapy, coffee enemas and colon cleansing to reduce inflammation without the need for drugs in almost all cases.
 These methods also do not introduce more toxins into the body and are usually far safer for this reason.

 The amigos.
 An important cause of inflammation that must be addressed in most autoimmune conditions is the presence of what I call “the amigos”.
 These are biologically unavailable compounds containing iron, in particular, and also possibly manganese, aluminum, chromium, selenium, nickel and boron.